samjulien/blog/_posts/2018-06-07-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

 module.exports = formatJSend;
 ```

 The main function, `formatJSend` (the other two are used only by this function), checks the body of the response to see if it's an error type or not.
-If it is, it calls the `formatError` function that construct a `jsend` compliant error response with the HTTP status code.
-Otherwise, the `formatSuccess` is called for every successful request transaction and formatted following the `jsend` json response specification.
+If it is, it calls the `formatError` function that constructs a `jsend` compliant error response with the HTTP status code.
+Otherwise, the `formatSuccess` is called for every successful request transaction and formatted following the `jsend` JSON response specification.

 Your formatter overrides the default Restify formatter for `content-type` of `application/json`.